Baked Chicken Leg Quarters are one of our favorite family meals! You can’t beat the crispy, juicy, and oh-so-delicious tender, flavorful chicken.

 - Preheat oven to 425.
 Coat foil/pan with oil.

 - Before starting, give the chicken quarters a sprinkle with salt and pepper on both sides.

 - Mix the flour and all the spices in a large bowl.

-- Dip the leg quarters in the bowl and generously coat chicken with the flour/spice mixture.
+- Brush the chicken leg quarters with olive oil, dip them in the bowl, and generously coat the chicken with the flour/spice mixture

 - Place leg quarters, skin side down on the foil and bake for 30 minutes.